martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 The attack requires that Mallory obtain an identity binding for her own identity with the fingerprints presented by Patsy (P).
-This false binding is then presented to Norma.
+This false binding is then presented to Norma (Signaling1 in the figure).

 Patsy could be similarly duped, but in this example, a correct binding between Norma's identity and fingerprint (N) is faithfully presented by Mallory.
+This session (Signaling2 in the figure) can be entirely legitimate.

-The resulting DTLS session is established directly between Norma and Patsy.
+A DTLS session is established directly between Norma and Patsy.
+In order for this to happen Mallory can substitute transport-level information in the both sessions to facilitate this, though this is not necessary if Mallory is on the network path between Norma and Patsy.

-Patsy correctly believes that she is communicating with Norma.
+As a result, Patsy correctly believes that she is communicating with Norma.
 However, Norma incorrectly believes she is talking to Mallory.

 In order for this attack to work without compromising signaling integrity, it is likely that the attacker also needs to subvert the session as described in
 {{fp}}.
 Endpoints can use the `external_session_id` extension (see
-{{external_session_id}}) in addition to this so that two calls between the same parties can't be altered by an attacker.
+{{external_session_id}}) in addition to the `external_id_hash`
+({{external_id_hash}}) so that two calls between the same parties can't be altered by an attacker.

 ## The external_id_hash TLS Extension {#external_id_hash}